FIVE MOST SURPRISING FINDS

 Smalls had been planning for months.
 The operational requirements were staggering.

-At approximately 3:00 a.m. on May 13, 1862, with the white officers ashore, Smalls fired the Planter’s boilers, cast off the lines, and steered the ship away from the dock.
-He wore the captain’s hat.
-He stood the way the captain stood.
-He kept his arms folded across his chest, the way the captain did.
+With the white officers ashore, Smalls fired the Planter’s boilers at approximately 3:00 a.m. on May 13, 1862.
+He cast off the lines and steered the ship away from the dock, wearing the captain’s hat.
+Arms folded across his chest, he stood exactly as the captain stood.

 The Five Confederate Checkpoints — Pass or Die